rogix/basic-node-todo-app-with-middlewares/README.md

 Speaking in another way. **Middleware** functions are functions that have access to the `request` object (req), the `response` object (res), and the next middleware function in the application’s request-response cycle.

-So middleware is the between request and response.
-So when a client request something to the server, this guy can handle this request and decide if it is a good or bad request.
+So middleware is the guy between request and response.
+When a client ask for something to the server, this guy can handle this request and decide if it is a good or bad request.

 This is a good example:

-The client ask to the server: Hey bud, does this user exists?
+The client ask to the server: Hey bud, I need to see all the todos of this user?
-So the guy in the middle answer: Just a second.
-Let me check.

-And if the answer is _ok_ it move to the next check or request.
+The route then as to the middle guy: Hey, middle guy, does this user exists?.

+The middle check is the user exists and reply: Sure, let me call the next guy.
+Oh, there is no next guy (if there are no others middlewares funtions), so go on, show the todos.

+> If there are other middleares, for example: to check the todos, the credentials etc. This middleare is called.

 ```js
 function checksExistsUserAccount(request, response, next) {